RichCoursera/gettingandcleaningcoursera/CodeBook.md

 You have also extracted the files from the downloaded zip file.
 NOTE: Due to my knowledge of R programming (which is novice) some of the more simpler tasks (i.e. which data from the combined data set should be used to determine the average of the mean() and std() ) to determine which rows of data to use were done manually.

-The prerequisit for the assignment is as follows:
+The prerequisite for the assignment is as follows:
-"You should create one R script called run_analysis.R that does the following" You will find the R script in the same directory in which you found this codebook.
+"You should create one R script called run_analysis.R that does the following" You will find the R script in the same directory in which you found this code book.

 The first step of the process was to download the data locally.
-This allowed me to be able to work on this effort while not neededing to be connected to the Internet.
+This allowed me to be able to work on this effort while not needing to be connected to the Internet.

 The first step requested is:
 "Merges the training and the test sets to create one data set"